Samhithasachin/appointment-management-system/README.md

   "time": "",
   "status": "scheduled"
 }
 - Filtering supports only doctor and status.
-Search is performed on patient name only.
+Search is performed on patient name and doctor name only.
 - Limited UI/UX

 Limitations: